 Golf at one of three local golf courses: Hickory Ridge Country Club, Cherry Hill, and Amherst Golf Club.
 The public course is Cherry Hill, owned by the town in North Amherst.

 Visiting the forested mountains and wetlands of the Holyoke Range State Park.
 The 3,000-acre park offers year-round outdoor activity, from mountain biking to hunting to snowmobiling.

 Amherst Cinema Arts Center: Opened in 2006, the Center brings nearly 2000 people per week into its theaters to see the best in independent and foreign cinema.
 Three screens.

-Amherst and Williams play “The Biggest Little Game in America” once every two years at Amherst College and the Mullins Center is host to D-1 basketball and hockey, while the UMass football, soccer and lacrosse programs are always nationally ranked.
+Amherst and Williams play “The Biggest Little Game in America” once every two years at Amherst College and the Mullins Center is host to D-1 basketball and hockey, while UMass football, soccer, and lacrosse programs are always nationally ranked.
 The UMass marching band is one of the best in the country.
 It’s one of the things UMies worldwide are proud of.

 Galleries and Museums

 Amherst is culturally very rich; the town is home to many museums and art galleries.